nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Important notes about jobs with sensitive variables:

-* Jobs can only be executed immediately via UI or API.
+* Jobs cannot be scheduled to run in the future or on a recurring schedule.
 * Jobs with sensitive variables cannot be set for approval.

 #### `hidden`